urbanjost/M_CLI2/README.md

 * you read the results with the get_args(3f) procedure or one of its variants (if you want to use fixed length.
   CHARACTER variables or fixed-size arrays).

+## RESPONSE FILES
+[Response files](response.md) are supported if the SET_ARGS(3f) routine is called with the argument "response=.true".
+They are a system-independent way to create short aliases for long complex commands.
+This option is generally not needed by programs with just a few options, but can be particularly useful for programs with dozens of options where various values are frequently reused.

 ## DOCUMENTATION
 These demo programs provide templates for the most common usage: